gauravsett/website/index.md

 title: About
 permalink: /index.html
 layout: default
-last_modified_at: 2023-11-28
+last_modified_at: 2023-12-07
 ---

 # About Me

 Hello!
 My name is Gaurav Sett.

-I work AI governance.
+I work on AI governance.
-Currently, I am a fellow at a think tank conducting policy research.
+Currently, I conduct policy research at a think tank.
-Previously, I was a student at Georgia Tech.
+Previously, I studied computer science.
 Learn more on my [LinkedIn](https://www.linkedin.com/in/gauravsett/){:target="_blank"}.

 When I am not working,